ochirtulga/ochirtulga/README.md

 ###

-<p align="left">Backend engineer who loves building things that scale.
+<p align="left">A Software Engineer who loves building things that scale.
+I think in systems, get uncomfortable with shortcuts, and always want to know why something is built the way it is.
 I spend most of my time in Java and Spring Boot, wiring up Kafka pipelines, and shipping stuff to AWS.
 I've worked across fintech and life sciences, and I'm currently leveling up with an MS in Computer Science.
-I always want to know why something works, not just that it does. <br>Distributed System Developer · Docker · Kubernetes · PostgreSQL · Redis.</p>
+I form strong opinions from the data, move decisively, and sleep fine when the system is well-architected.</p>

 ###

-<h3 align="left">Technologies</h3>
+<h3 align="left">Technolgies</h3>

-###

 <div align="center">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg" height="60" alt="java logo"  />